andydevs/blog/_drafts/experiments-with-css-grid.md

 ### Centering the elements

 So now we have a problem.
 The elements are arranged in a grid, but they're not really centered.

 I could wrap each of the elements in a container grid and use `flexbox` to center the-

 **NAHFAM 2: Revenge of the YEET**

-CSS Grid's got you covered!
 In fact, it's even simpler than `flexbox`.
 All you need is one attribute.

 ```scss
 .menu {